DSandcode/MC-Speed-Running-Time-Anlysis/README.md

 I then cleaned the data up and made Panda dataframes out of the data.
 After that I wrote them down to CSV so I didn't have to be constantly requesting from the server.

-I wanted to combine some of the Tables so that I can compare the data.
-So I combined the tables into there respective groups and one that is all of the data.
+I then wanted to combine some of the Tables so that I can compare the data of different types of speedrunning.

-## Analyzing

 ## Images